 Cheryl White is the Director of Dulwich Centre and the founder of Dulwich Centre Publications where she works as publisher, editor, teacher, training co-ordinator, conference host, and initiator of projects.
 Cheryl is the author/co-editor of various books, including A memory book for the field of narrative practice and Conversations about gender, culture, violence & narrative practice: Stories of hope and complexity from women of many cultures.
 More information about the work of Dulwich Centre Publications can be found in the book A community of ideas: Behind the scenes.
 Cheryl is particularly interested in finding ways to support the work of practitioners in difficult and challenging contexts.
 She is the Secretary of the Dulwich Centre Foundation which is vitally interested in the interface between narrative therapy and work with wider groups and communities.

-David Denborough works as a community worker, teacher and writer/editor for Dulwich Centre.
-He is particularly interested in cross-cultural partnerships which limit the chances of psychological colonization and create possibilities for cross-cultural inventions, such as the Team of Life Narrative Approach and Tree of Life (with Ncazelo Ncube-Mlilo).
-These collective narrative methodologies seek to assist people to address the effects of traumatic experiences without having to speak directly about them.
+dd works as a community worker, teacher and writer/editor for Dulwich Centre and is particularly interested in cross-cultural partnerships which limit the chances of psychological colonization and create possibilities for cross-cultural inventions, such as the Team of Life Narrative Approach and Tree of Life (with Ncazelo Ncube-Mlilo).
+These collective narrative methodologies seek to assist people to address the effects of traumatic experiences without having to speak directly about them. dd is also vitally interested in how collective narrative practices can spark and/or sustain social movement and in projects that respond to racism and seek to strengthen social cohesion/inclusion. dd is the coordinator of the Master of Narrative Therapy and Community Work with the University of Melbourne where they are also involved in supporting/supervising graduate researchers. dd’s songs in response to current social issues have received airplay throughout Australia and Canada.
+Their books/publications include:

 Jane Hales started work in reception at Dulwich Centre on 30 April 1984, and has very much enjoyed her time here being involved with the office work, typesetting and layout of the journals and books, general accounting, workshop and conference organising including travelling to Atlanta and Liverpool for the conferences, database management, managing bookstalls, and more!
 Currently Jane is working as an assistant to Cheryl White.

-Charlotte England (she/they) has worked at Dulwich Centre since June 2018 and is currently the training and administrative coordinator, as well as the student liaison for the Master of Narrative Therapy and Community Work.
-Charlotte has also contributed to policy development, organising conferences and has lead the project Collecting the experiences of young adults caring for a parent with dementia.
+Charlotte England (she/they) had worked at Dulwich Centre since June 2018 till November 2023.
+Charlotte had contributed to policy development, organising conferences and lead the project Collecting the experiences of young adults caring for a parent with dementia.

 Charlotte is particularly interested in LGBTQIA+ advocacy, neurodivergence and accessibility and the role TTRPGS such as Dungeons and Dragons can have on young people’s experiences.